-While the road is yours and it is scary and unchartered, remember you are not alone.
-Around you are the voices, love and support of everyone that loves you and those that like you are walking their road to healing too.
+While the road is yours to walk, scary and uncharted, remember you are not alone.
+Around you are the voices, love and support of everyone who loves you and those who like you are walking their road to healing too.

 Remember too that healing does not mean you forget what you have been through, nor does it mean it does not matter.
 Healing means that while birth trauma is what happened to you, it’s not who you are.
 You may not be the same person, your life may have been changed forever and while you cannot wipe away all that you have suffered, you can find your way to move beyond the pain, cope with and accept the changes it has made to you and your life, and find peace.